ISISComputingGroup/ibex_developers_manual/Riken-power-supplies.md

 ## Setup

-The serial connections to the RIKEN Front End power supply units (PSUs) were previously made in four daisy chains, which all terminated at a single MOXA Nport (i.e. using four of its serial ports).
+The serial connections to the RIKEN Front End power supply units (PSUs) were previously made in four daisy chains, which all terminated at a single MOXA NPort (i.e. using four of its serial ports).
 Since the refurbishment project (concluded December 2022) which replaced all of the PSUs with Danfysik units, the connections are now made in a _radial_ fashion to each individual PSU using five MOXA NPort units placed strategically around the area.

 See the `RIKENFE MOXA NPort Devices and IOCs` spreadsheet in the documentation area mentioned below for PSU <-> COM port <-> IOC mappings.

 ## Documentation

-The SharePoint site [`Computing -> ICPdiscussions -> RIKEN FE`](http://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/RIKEN%20FE) contains documentation relating to the refurbishment project, and the current power supply connection information in particular.
+The SharePoint site [`Computing -> ICPdiscussions -> RIKEN FE`](http://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/RIKEN%20FE) contains documentation relating to the refurbishment project.

 The original documentation on the physical setup is at `\\...\shares\ISIS_Experiment_Controls\Manuals\RIKEN_power_supplies\` with some schematics in `riken psu controls - issue C.ppt`.
-Most of the information in this area is now out-of-date, particularly that which describes the serial connections to the power supplies.
+Most of the information in this area is now out-of-date, particularly that which describes the daisy-chain serial connections to the power supplies.
 The _changeover_ system (configuring RB2 magnet mode to direct beam to specific instruments), has now been removed entirely.

 ## IOCs and Macros